sachinkesiraju/SKPanoramaView/README.md

 For more help on how to do this, check out the <a href = "https://github.com/sachinkesiraju/SKPanoramaView/tree/master/SKPanoramaViewDemo"> Demo </a>.

 <h1> License </h1>
 SKPanoramaView is available under the MIT License.
-For more information, see the LICENSE file.
+For more information, see the <a href ="https://github.com/sachinkesiraju/SKPanoramaView/blob/master/LICENSE">LICENSE </a> file.